georgelza/SNMP-Flink-Source-connector/README.md

 # MVP: SNMP Flink Source connector (scraper)

+NOTE: This is still early days and allot is changing between all git sync's

+Dont even try and use it yet.

 ## Overview

 Idea is to build a SNMP source connector that can scrape agents based on IP:port:Method and OIDs

 Executed as either a Get or Walk based on OIDs or Root OID to Walk from.

-The MIB files will be loaded into a MySql.
-PostgreSQL or REDIS in memory DB for joining to.
+The MIB files will be loaded into either a MySql.
+PostgreSQL or REDIS in memory DB for joining/enriching the data.

-Nee to come up with solution how to handle inbound SNMP Traps.
+ToDo: Need to come up with solution how to handle inbound SNMP Traps.

 ### EXecuting Polling Job